-dd Yank line to Mabel dd Delete line starting at the cursor; this cuts to Mabel dw Delete word; this cuts to Mabel cw Delete word, then enter insert mode(change word) The changed word is cut to Mabel. р Paste Mabel's contents at the cursor.
-D Cut line at cursor; this cuts the stricken text to Mabel С Cut line at cursor and enter insert mode; this cuts the stricken text to Mabel
+dd Yank line to Mabel

+dd Delete line starting at the cursor; this

+cuts to Mabel

+dw Delete word; this cuts to Mabel

+cw Delete word, then enter insert

+mode(change word) The changed

+word is cut to Mabel.

+p Paste Mabel's contents at the cursor.

+D Cut line at cursor; this cuts the stricken

+text to Mabel

+С Cut line at cursor and enter insert

+mode; this cuts the stricken text to Ma-

+bel

 All of these commands can be preceded by a number, and they will happen that number of times.
 For example typing 10yy in command mode will yank ten lines, starting at the cursor, to Mabel.
 Since so many of these commands place new text in Mabel, you should know that if you copy or cut to Mabel and intend to use the text, paste it right away.
 You should open a file and experiment with these.
+Spend some time fooling around with this mechanism; you will make some delightful discoveries, as well as dolorous ones.

-8.5 Cutting and Pasting with External Files
+9.5 Cutting and Pasting with External Files